QianZhang19/Code-to-Flowchart-Generator/README.md

 - **Simple to use** - Just point it at your Python file and watch the magic happen
 - **Grid-based layout** - Everything is aligned for that professional look
 - **Smart shape sizing** - Automatically adjusts shape sizes based on flowchart complexity
-- **Color schemes** - Choose from standard, pastel, monochrome, or colorful themes
-- - **Multiple output formats** - Save as PNG, SVG, or PDF

 ## 🚀 Getting Started